helgadenes/Special_relativity_yachay/README.md

 # Special_relativity_yachay
-Material for Special Relativity class
+Material for the Special Relativity part of the Relativity class at Yachay Tech

 2023 1st semester